ibm-cloud-architecture/icp-backup/docs/cloudant.md

 where `<pod-id>` is the ID displayed in the last line of the previous output.

 ## Validate the data is back

+Follow these steps to validate the data has been restored:

+* Log on to the ICP UI
+* Click *Manage &rarr; Helm Repositories*
+* Ensure the repository *test_cloudant* is back